Loops in Leeds:

 3. Encouraging interaction between experts in different domains, by bringing together and promoting communication between experts across disciplines in which loop braid groups, motion groups and related knotted objects play a role.

-We gratefully acknowledge funding from Leeds University School of Mathematics.
+We gratefully acknowledge funding from Leeds University School of Mathematics, and the London Mathematical Society.

 This workshops sits in the framework of the Leverhulme Trust Research Project : Emerging Physics From Lattice Models of Higher Gauge Theory.